Don Carlos, Prince of Spain

 Don Carlos, Prince of Spain is a 1676 tragedy by the English writer Thomas Otway.
-It portrays the relationship between Philip II of Spain and his son and heir Carlos, Prince of Asturias.
+It portrays the relationship between Philip II of Spain and his son and heir Don Carlos.
+The play is based on the novel by Abbe de Saint-Réal.

 It was staged by the Duke's Company at the Dorset Garden Theatre.
-The cast featured Thomas Betterton as Philip II, William Smith as Don Carlos, Henry Harris as Don John, John Crosby as Marquis of Posa, Matthew Medbourne as Rui Gomez, Henry Norris as Officer of the Guards, Mary Lee as Queen of Spain, Anne Shadwell as Duchess of Eboli.
+The cast featured Thomas Betterton as Philip II, William Smith as Don Carlos, Henry Harris as Don John, John Crosby as Marquis of Posa, Matthew Medbourne as Rui Gomez, Henry Norris as an Officer of the Guards, Mary Lee as the Queen of Spain, and Anne Shadwell as the Duchess of Eboli.